fgiacome/MLDL23-FL-project/README.md

 This repository contains the code of our project.

+The repository has three branches.
+On the main branch, you can find code to do plain FedAvg, on the branch "fed_w_avg" you can find the server which performs our own aggregation strategy, on the branch "self_training" you can find the server and the clients that perform federated domain adaptation.

 The training was entirely performed on Google Colab, so some relevant portions of the code are in the form of jupyter notebooks.